BBP500 - Bloodborne Pathogens Exposure Control Training (Minnesota)

 Module 4 teaches permanent cosmetics technicians, micro-blading technicians, body piercers, and tattoo artists how to do an exposure determination--the first step in developing an Exposure Control Plan.
 This body art bloodborne pathogens training module also reviews Universal Precautions and Standard Precautions and helps body artists understand which level of precautions should be used when developing a tattoo shop Exposure Control Plan.

-The last module in this course teaches essential behaviors to prevent disease transmission such as: using personal protective equipment; performing hand hygiene, disposing of sharps and contaminated waste; using tattoo safety checklists; communicating hazards with labels, signs, and Safety Data Sheets; and cleaning and sterilizing reusable instruments.
+Module 5 teaches essential behaviors to prevent disease transmission such as: using personal protective equipment; performing hand hygiene, disposing of sharps and contaminated waste; using tattoo safety checklists; communicating hazards with labels, signs, and Safety Data Sheets; and cleaning and sterilizing reusable instruments.
 Also covered is what to do and whom to contact after an exposure incident, and how to conduct a post-exposure evaluation and follow-up.

 Be In Compliance -- Be Safe